gerard-morera/CP/README.md

 I am a passionate person, a web developer, a traveller, a Go player...
 After many years of travelling I got into coding and an amazing new journey started.

-I have been working with Ruby and Javascript for one year and I am really interested in the best coding practices, design patterns and any kind of abstraction.
-Most of my career has been spent concentrating on Object Orientated Design, however lately I've become very interested and enthusiastic about functional paradigm.
+I like following the best coding practices so to create aesthetic, readable, reusable and well designed pieces of code.
+Lately I am getting much more interested in the functional paradigm for that reason I started stuying elixir.

 ## Skills